robric/k8s-svc-and-lb-testing/README.md

 kubectl apply -f https://raw.githubusercontent.com/robric/k8s-svc-and-lb-testing/refs/heads/main/source/test-NOT-READY-pod.yaml
 ```

-Quick output check: we have our pod with status running but not ready.
+Quick output check: we have our pod with status running but the service is not READY (some container is not READY).
 ```
 ubuntu@vm1:~$ kubectl get pods
 NAME                          READY   STATUS    RESTARTS   AGE